Bijesse/curriculum2016/year2/units/7-openWeatherAPI/README.md

 * Add CSS
 * Create a feature the changes the background color of the page depending on the temperature in that city.
-* Combine this project with the Flickr API to display an image from the queried city too
+* Combine this project with the Flickr API to display an image from the queried city too.